z0x0z/kali_linux/README.md

-# Kali Linux custom setup for pentesting
+# Kali Linux custom setup for Penetration testing
 This Kali Linux Docker image is my customized pen-testing setup.
 This image includes all the required tools for penetration testing.
 I have installed kali-linux-headless metapackage along with my favorite tools installed on top of the latest version of the Kali Linux Rolling Distribution.
 For details about,

 Kali Linux docker, check https://www.kali.org/news/official-kali-linux-docker-images/